-Up to $250,000 is available from Regional Economic Development Grants to support individual projects that promote economic development in regional WA.
+The Regional Economic Development Grants is a program to help businesses with projects that create economic growth in regional WA.

-The Regional Economic Development Grants (RED) program is a State Government initiative that invests in community driven projects that contribute to economic growth and development in regional Western Australia.
-The State Government’s Royalties for Regions program has invested $22.5 million towards the RED Grants program as part of the 2018-19 State Budget.
+The Regional Economic Development Grants (RED Grants) program is a $45.8 million over eight years (2018-19 to 2025-26) State Government initiative that invests in local projects to stimulate economic growth and development in regional Western Australia.

 The objectives of the RED Grants Program include:

 - developing skills or capabilities

 The State Government is investing up to $5 million for this Round (Round 5) of the program.
 Eligible applicants can apply for the RED Grants funding of up to $250,000 for individual projects in Round 5.